mafjuuu/soc-lab-wazuh/README.md

 Wazuh detected the change immediately with a Level 7 alert.
 What’s most impressive is the level of detail: the system showed exactly what changed, including the file size and the old vs. new hashes (md5, sha1, and sha256).
 This proves that even if a hacker changes a single character in a sensitive file, the system will catch it and provide evidence for investigation.

+## Project summary

+This project was a hands-on experiment in building and managing a SOC environment.
+Using Wazuh as the central brain, I learned how to collect logs, tune security rules, and bridge "visibility gaps" with tools like Sysmon.
+The lab taught me that security is not just about seeing alerts, but about understanding the data behind them.
+By running real-world attacks like Nmap and Hydra, I could see exactly how a SIEM detects suspicious behavior and how an analyst must respond to keep the network safe.